Defining classes and inheritance

 Please update your code accordingly.

 Imagine you have an already defined class you want to add extra methods to.
-Naturally, you want those methods to be instantly available on subclasses and every existing instance in the memory!
-This is accomplished by injecting a property in the prototype chain, and the safest way to do it with Prototype is to use Class#addMethods:
+In JavaScript’s native prototypal inheritance, this can be accomplished by adding the methods onto one of the objects in the class’s prototype chain.
+With Prototype, the easiest way to do this is to use Class#addMethods:

 var john = new Pirate('Long John');